 Lloyd and Jamie are onto something.
 Experienced Wall Streeters told us they don't go for "Warmest regards,” "Yours faithfully" or any other cliché.
 They just end their email and have it roll right into their signature.

 “It says you’re all business,” claims one former investment banker, who picked it up from his boss.
-“It’s intimidating and makes you move,” he adds.
+“It's intimidating and makes you move.”

-Be warned, however, ending abruptly can be intimidating.
+Be warned, however, ending abruptly can rub some people the wrong way.
 A lack of closing can be misinterpreted as not caring, disinterested or even disrespectful, says Gelbard.